 When Is Your Child Old Enough To Have A Smartphone?

 If you considered giving your child a smartphone, it can be quite challenging to know what age you should be allowing them to use one.

 It is a grey-area.
 However, if you’re thinking of giving your child a mobile phone, there are some simple things you should keep in mind.

-Research has found that 40% of people think that children shouldn’t be allowed access to a smartphone until they’re in middle school (between age 12–14).
-Too much screen time is the biggest concern among-st participants.
+Research has found that 40% of people think that children shouldn’t be allowed access to a smartphone until they’re in middle school (between the ages 12–14).
+Too much screen time is the biggest concern among participants.